Light's Criteria Calculator for Pleural Effusion

 - Decrease in the oncotic pressure in vessels

 - Decrease in the hydrostatic pressure in pleura

 Hydrostatic pressure - is the pressure of the fluid and depends mainly on fluid density.
 The larger the gradient of hydrostatic pressure on both sides of the vessel wall, the faster the fluid movement will be.
 In the case of pleural effusion, this mechanism is responsible for fluid accumulation caused by heart failure (increase in hydrostatic pressure).

 On the other hand, a decrease on the other side of the pleural vessels will have the same result.
 It happens, e.g., in atelectasis.

 Lymphatic vessels occlusion - in a healthy state, pleural fluid circulates all the time, and its way out is through the lymphatic system.
-In case of lymphatic vessels blockage, e.g., by malignancy cells or pressure on the vessels of some kind, the drainage is impaired.
+In the case of lymphatic vessel blockage, e.g., by malignancy cells or pressure on vessels of some kind, the drainage is impaired.